sleepydirt/minecraft-server-hosting/README.md

-This is a short guide for myself (and anyone else) on how to host your own free Minecraft server with the help of Google Cloud Compute Engine.
+This is a short guide for myself (and anyone else) on how to host your own free Minecraft server with the help of Google Cloud Platform.

 Google Cloud offers $300 worth of free credits for 90 days when you sign up with your Google account.
-A simple Vanilla server will cost about $20 a month to run, so you can run quite large/modded servers by configuring a more powerful VM (since you have $100 free a month)
+A simple Vanilla server will cost about $20 a month to run, so you can run quite large/modded servers by configuring a more powerful VM (since you have $100 free a month).
+This only lasts for 3 months, so you will have to make a new Google account and port your world over in order to continue.

 # Install Java

 By default the VM should be empty so you'll need to install Java yourself.
-For some reason Minecraft 1.21 requires JDK 20 or later, which is not available on apt, so you have to install via Azul.
+Minecraft 1.21 requires JDK 20 or later, which is not available on apt, so an easy way is to install via Azul.

-The great thing about Google Cloud is that you can connect via SSH with a single click from the browser. (no more losing your private keys)
+The great thing about Google Cloud is that you can connect via SSH with a single click from the browser, which is much easier than using the command line.

-You can also upload and download files directly to/from your computer as well. (no need scp)
+You can also upload and download files directly to/from your computer as well, which eliminates the need for `scp`.

-Since we are running a Debian VM, install the .deb file JDK on your own computer from https://www.azul.com/core-post-download/ and upload it onto the VM.
+Install the debian JDK 20 package from Azul and install it onto your VM.
 ```
 $ wget https://www.azul.com/core-post-download/?endpoint=zulu&uuid=189be6cc-5ad5-4926-97ca-470b401f151c
 $ sudo apt install ./zulu22.32.15-ca-jdk22.0.2-linux_amd64.deb